tomyam2020/eslint-plugin-complex-logic/README.md

-# eslint-plugin-max-return-statements-per-function
+# eslint-plugin-complex-logic

-This rule checks the number of logical operators in a conditional expression to see the complexity of the conditional expression.
+This rule checks the number of logical operators in a conditional expression to see its complexity.

 ## Installation